izzy/stream-chat/README.md

-# twitch-chat
+# stream-chat

-Twitch Chat Overlay for OBS based on [streamer.bot](https://streamer.bot/)'s websocket, using pronouns from [pronouns.alejo.io](https://pronouns.alejo.io/).
+Chat Overlay for OBS based on [streamer.bot](https://streamer.bot/)'s websocket, using pronouns from [pronouns.alejo.io](https://pronouns.alejo.io/).

 ## Installation

 ### Local

-To use the Chat overlay locally just download the newest release from the [releases page](https://github.com/izzy/twitch-chat/releases/) and unpack it somewhere OBS can reach it.
+To use the Chat overlay locally just download the newest release from the [releases page](https://github.com/izzy/stream-chat/releases/) and unpack it somewhere OBS can reach it.

 After unpacking you can open `generator.html` in a browser to open the configurator.